 That means 90 to 95% of your visitors are not paying subscribers.
-If you have blinders on about turning everyone to a subscriber, you're going to screw some things up with the other 90 to 95%.
-Versus figure out how to grow relationships, and grow ARPU, across the entire spectrum.
+If you have blinders on about turning everyone into a subscriber, you're going to screw some things up with the other 90 to 95%.
+Versus figuring out how to grow relationships, and grow ARPU, across the entire spectrum.

 (If) someone goes from not being an email subscriber to being an email subscriber, which causes them to read an extra article per week, which doubles their page views with you.
-You just doubled the ARPU of that and they didn't have to pull a credit card out.
+You just doubled the ARPU for that visitor and they didn't have to pull a credit card out.